Roblox/creator-docs/content/en-us/projects/teleporting.md

 ### Teleporting to Specific Servers

 To teleport users to specific servers, set the target server using `Class.TeleportOptions` and pass it to the `Class.TeleportService:TeleportAsync()` method.
-If you don't specify a server, users are sorted into any public server.
-The details of the first user in the list is used to matchmake to a public server.
+If you don't specify a server, users are teleported into a matchmade public server.
+The information of the first user in the list is used to matchmake to that public server.

 To teleport users to a specific public server, set the `Class.TeleportOptions.ServerInstanceId` property as a valid instance ID, which is a unique identifier for a public server.